byllyfish/zof/doc/sphinx/index.rst

-.. ofp_app documentation master file, created by sphinx-quickstart on Fri Mar 24 17:10:41 2017.
+.. zof documentation master file, created by sphinx-quickstart on Fri Mar 24 17:10:41 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ofp_app's documentation!
+Welcome to zof's documentation!
 ===================================

 .. toctree::